shankarkrupa/notes/mdm-day4.md

 * Do something that scarers you
 * 30 days of committing to one Action
 * Apply five second rule - 4, 3, 2, 1

+# Action steps for toda
+* Do something taht scares you
+* reading 10 pages of a bok
+* Following a diet plan (of your own)